This is our personal story of how we removed a mole. We are not medical professionals, nor should this post be construed as medical advice.

-If the look on my face didn’t give it away, I’m not exactly thrilled about having these “epic” photos on the internet.
-But it is important to display the magnitude on how large this mole had grown over the years.
-I’m also willing to suffer for the greater good of everyone else removing their moles at home.
+If you can’t tell by the look on my face, I’m not exactly thrilled to have these “epic” photos on the internet.
+But it is important to display the magnitude of how large this mole grew over the years.
+I’m also willing to suffer for the greater good of everyone else removing moles with apple cider vinegar at home.

 Various sites returned different protocols and instructions on how to implement the apple cider vinegar method.
-Not wanting a band aid on my head at work, we decided that apple cider vinegar would only be applied at night while sleeping.
+Not wanting a band aid on my head at work, we decided that the apple cider vinegar mole removal process could be done at night while sleeping.

-How to Remove a Mole with Apple Cider Vinegar: The Process
+How to Remove Moles with Apple Cider Vinegar: Supplies

 - Dip half a cotton ball in apple cider vinegar, saturating yet squeezing out excess.